Dubais Historic Gold Souk Shines Again After Lockdown - UrduPoint

 Street sellers who used to try to tempt tourists to buy watches have disappeared, and shops are mostly empty except for employees keeping a two metre distance from one another.

-"It is hard to believe that something like this could happen," said Chetan Dhanak, who has worked as an assistant in the same shop since he arrived from India 17 years ago.
+"It is hard to believe that something like this could happen," said Kirtan Thakar, who has worked as an assistant in the same shop since he arrived from India 17 years ago.

 "Business is really suffering.
 Only three or four customers have come since we reopened, while we used to welcome up to 10 daily depending on the season.
 But it will go back to normal."
 Dubai's tourism chief Hilal al-Marri said in a television interview last month that after halting arrivals in March, the emirate could reopen to international tourism in July.